a421loop/Hear-and-Now/README.md

+**Important:** This extension replaces your new tab page but you can still browse the internet normally!
+You can navigate to any website as usual on this new tab.
+Think of it as a cool tool you'll have throughout the semester that adds a moment of sonic awareness before you dive into online browsing.

-## Chrome Extension Installation - if we are not putting this on the app store
+#### Chrome Extension Installation - if we are not putting this on the app store

 1. Download the extension files (manifest.json, newtab.html, newtab.js, styles.css) into one folder on your computer **No need to download the activity markdown**
 2. Open Chrome/Brave/Any browser that support chrome extensions and go to `chrome://extensions/`